bergesinstitute/grafmethodenglish/book-5-unit-8.md

 7. Muchos países, como España e Italia, tienen un clima mediterráneo.
 8. Él prefiere el campo, mientras que ella prefiere la ciudad.

-## 4. Write a short essay using linking words
+## 4. Write a short paragraph using linking words

-🔹 Escribe una redacción corta usando conectores.
+🔹 Escribe un párrafo corto usando conectores.

 Write a paragraph about the advantages and disadvantages of learning a language online.
 Use at least 6 different linking words from this unit.